JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-08-02-app-architecture.md

 ## Project Goal

-The goal of the app is build a wavetable synthesizer on Android with the following controls.
+The goal of the app is build a wavetable synthesizer on Android with basic controls.
+You can see them in the user interface (UI) of the app.

 <!-- TODO: App UI -->